-Botanical Name - Cajanus cajan (L.) Millsp.
+Botanical Name - Cajanus cajan (L.)Millsp.

-Synonym - Red gram, Tur
+Synonymous - Red gram, Tur

-Origin - Africa Chromosomes - 2n = 22
+Origin - Africa

+Chromosomes - 2n = 22

-gram or tur is a very old crop of this country.
+1. ECONOMIC IMPORTANCE- Pigeonpea (Arhar) commonly known as red gram or tur is a very old crop of this country.
 After gram, arhar is the second most important pulse crop in the country.
 It accounts for about 11.8% of the total pulse area and 17% of total pulse production of the country.
 It is a rich source of protein and supplies a major share of the protein requirement of the vegetarian population of the country.
-It is mainly eaten in the form of split pulse as 'dal': Seeds of arhar are also rich in iron, iodine, essential amino acids like lycine, tyrocene, cystine and arginine.
-The outer covering of its seed together with part of the kernel, provides a valuable feed for milch cattle.
+It is mainly eaten in the form of split pulse as 'dal': Seed of arhar are also rich in iron and iodine.
+They are rich in essential amino acids like lycine, tyrocene, cystine and arginine.
+The outer covering of its seed together with part of the kernel provides a valuable feed for milch cattle.
 The husk of pods and leaves obtained during threshing constitute a valuable cattle feed.
 Woody parts of the plant are used for fuel.
 It is a legume crop and, consequently, possesses valuable properties as restorer of nitrogen to the soil.